Resource ● Last updated 20 April 2026 ● 7 min read

 For a link to the form and details of costs, see the ‘Where to get help and more information’ section below.

-You will need to provide an updated birth certificate that has your new name, change-of-name certificate, or citizenship certificate, to the agency that looks after the relevant document or record that you want to change.
+You will need to provide these documents to the agency that looks after the relevant document or record you want to change.

-This means you will need to have first successfully applied to the Victorian Registry of Births, Deaths and Marriages (or a legalised foreign equivalent) to change your name.
+This means you will need to have first successfully changed your name by applying to the Victorian Registry of Births, Deaths and Marriages (or a legalised foreign equivalent).

 Where to get help and more information

-• You can access the Change of Name Application form at Births Deaths and Marriages Victoria.
+- You can access the Change of Name Application form at https://www.bdm.vic.gov.au/change-a-name

-• Transgender Victoria educates organisations and workplaces on how to provide better services for trans and gender diverse people, and seeks ways to provide direct services to the transgender community.
+- Transgender Victoria educates organisations and workplaces on how to provide better services for trans and gender diverse people, and seeks ways to provide direct services to the transgender community.
+Transgender Victoria is the leading body for trans and gender diverse advocacy and support in Victoria

 Do you need legal help?